msimonin/vagrant-g5k/README.md

 Check the Vagrantfile.

+## Note on the insecure vagrant key

+By default, Vagrant uses a insecure key to connect to the VM.
+Prior to some operation vagrant will replace this by a generated key.
+This operation isn't supported by vagrant-g5k thus you need to specify `config.vmssh.insert_key = false` in the Vagrantfile.

+For instance this is needed when using shared folders, hostmanager plugin.

 ## Note on shared folders

 Rsync shared folders are supported.
 The copy of your local files is hooked in the `up` phase.
 After this you can use :